-OTP Bank declares - regarding article 435.
+1) OTP Bank declares - regarding article 435.
 (1) e) of CRR - that the applied risk management system is adequate with regard to the OTP Group's profile and strategy.

-OTP Bank's Board of Directors approved the 2020-2022 Risk Strategy on 10th December 2019 (decision no. 2019/220).
+OTP Bank's Board of Directors approved the 2023-2025 Risk Strategy on December 7, 2022.
 The fulfilment of the objectives set out in the Risk Strategy is reviewed annually by the Board of Directors and the Supervisory Board.

-OTP Bank declares - relating to article 435.
+2) OTP Bank declares - relating to article 435.
 (1) f) of CRR - that OTP Group's general risk profile is consistent with the Group's risk appetite determined by OTP Bank Group's Risk Strategy and Risk Appetite Statement.

-OTP Bank regulates the Risk Appetite Framework at group level, of which last amendment was approved by the Board of Directors at decision no. 2022/225.
+OTP Bank regulates the Risk Appetite Framework at group level, the latest version of the regulations entered into force on January 1, 2023.